vyos/vyos-documentation/docs/appendix/vyos-on-baremetal.rst

 .. figure:: ../_static/images/600px-Partaker-i5.jpg

 I believe this is actually the same hardware as the Protectli.
-I purchased it from `Amazon <https://www.amazon.com/gp/product/B073F9GHKL/>`_ in June 2018.
+I purchased it in June 2018.
 It came pre-loaded with pfSense.

 `Manufacturer product page <http://www.inctel.com.cn/product/detail/338.html>`_.